SamVanheer/HalfLifeAssetManager/README.md

 ## Differences between Model Viewer and Asset Manager

-Asset manager is based on model viewer and as such has the same functionality.
-However asset manager has a completely rebuilt user interface designed using Qt instead of wxWidgets, and incorporates many improvements and new features.
+Asset Manager is based on Model Viewer and as such has the same functionality.
+However Asset Manager has a completely rebuilt user interface designed using Qt instead of wxWidgets, and incorporates many improvements and new features.

 ## Changelog